Rules of Engagement/FAQ

 Thanks!
 We’re going to get along just fine.

 Aviation is always and ever about superheroes.
 After all, we fly, right?
-But seriously, I adopted the “Stephen Force” moniker for a number of reasons.
+And I adopted the “Stephen Force” moniker for a number of other reasons, too.

-Second, have you ever looked up “tupper” or to “tup” in the dictionary.
-It’s where we get baby sheep.
+Second, have you ever looked up “tupper” or “to tup” in the dictionary?
+It describes the activity by which we get baby sheep.
 No lie.
 It’s also why I’ll probably never hold public office beyond dog catcher.
 I’m fine with the name myself, but it’s probably less than exciting for an aviation podcast.

 Where do you fit in the aviation media world?